 - Outreach to engage residents and medical students to highlight the profession.

-- Increase our understanding of the current PHO workforce landscape via comprehensive collection, assessment and reporting of workforce data (as described below).
+- Increase our understanding of the current PHO workforce landscape via comprehensive collection, assessment and reporting of workforce data (as described in workforce surveys section below).

 ASPHO Workforce Publications

 The following publications are based on data obtained from our previous workforce surveys: